 Without a solid and stable roof deck, the integrity of the entire roofing system could be compromised.
 It plays a crucial role in maintaining the structural integrity of the roof, preventing sagging or collapsing and ensuring that the roof can withstand the rigors of various weather conditions over time.

-Layer 2: Underlayment
+Layer 2: Roof Underlayment

 Underlayment is typically made from asphalt-saturated felt or synthetic materials engineered to repel moisture effectively and provide an additional barrier against water infiltration.

-Purpose of Underlayment
+Purpose of Roof Underlayment

 The primary function of underlayment is to provide waterproofing and added protection to the roof deck and structure.
 It acts as a secondary line of defense against water penetration, safeguarding the interior of the home from potential leaks and water damage.